form3tech-oss/f1/README.md

 	return runFn
 }
 ```

-`Add()` registers a new scenario that can be run with `go run main.go run constant mySuperFastLoadTest` (where `constant` is the running mode).
-The `setupMySuperFastLoadTest` function performs any setup steps and returns a function to run on every "iteration" of the test.

 ### Running load tests
 Once you have written a load test and compiled a binary test runner, you can use the various ["trigger modes"](https://github.com/form3tech-oss/f1/v2/tree/master/pkg/f1/trigger) that `f1` supports.
 These are available as subcommands to the `run` command, so try running `f1 run --help` for more information).
 The trigger modes currently implemented are as follows: